 It’s an equally empowering and daunting feeling to see all the mountains you’re going to be climbing within the week.

-Here’s the deal: we’re doing New Hampshire.
-Things are going great.
-They get a little steep, the terrain profile in AWOL’s guide is no help, but for the most part things are good.
-Then we get up smart mountain, it’s the type of mountain that’s sort of shaped like an L, so when you’re walking along a lower ridge you can see the small itty bitty fire tower up at the top that you need to get to in 3 miles.
+For example, we climbed up Smarts Mountain – it’s the type of mountain that’s sort of shaped like an L, so when you’re walking along a lower ridge you can see the small itty bitty fire tower up at the top that you need to get to in 3 miles.

-So when you get up there, after huffing and puffing, after your calves feel like they’re on fire, you climb up said fire tower and can see this:
+When you finally get up there, after huffing and puffing and your calves feel like they’re on fire, you climb up said fire tower and see this:

-You’re probably thinking what I’m thinking.
-“HAH WHAAAAT?”
+You’re probably thinking what I’m thinking, which is “HAH WHAAAAT?
 No way.
-Holy shit.
+Holy shit.”

-Let me tell you, when you get to the actual base of it, you get a glimpse of the entire thing.
-And you’re stuck with the thought I am going to be climbing up hill for 4 miles.
+In a whole day, when you finally get to the actual base of it, you get a glimpse of the entire monster.
+It towers menacingly above you, consuming the skyline.
+You’re stuck with the thought I am going to be climbing up hill for 4 miles.
+And you have no choice but to go forward.

 Spoiler alert: it’s not that bad.